Top 5 Branding Agencies in the World

 Unraveling the Creative Process

 As was mentioned previously, branding design processes can differ drastically from agency to agency.
 But, we’ll try to boil all this down to the most crucial points.
-While the picture drawn below may not be completely accurate, it represents the way most branding agencies approach projects.
+While the picture drawn below may not be completely accurate, it represents how most branding agencies approach projects.

 A brand strategy is crucial in showing which trajectory will enable the growth of a brand.
 Brand strategy development takes a mix of rational thinking and creative imagination.
-The reason is, the creation of a strategy must work for the company internally and for its clients externally.
+The reason is that creating a strategy must work for the company internally and for its clients externally.
 A brand strategy should clarify:

 - Target markets;